mgilliland23/burger/README.md

-# burger
+# Burger Builder
-A project utilizing MySQL, Node, Express, and Handlebars
+A project utilizing MySQL, Node, Express, and Handlebars to demonstrate MVC